 Being a single Muslimah — especially over 30 — can be a pretty worrying experience.
 Yes life is fun, you are fab, you enjoy a great social life, you have financial freedom and the luxury of going out whenever you like and pretty much enjoy living life in your own terms.
 All is going great…until night strikes and lying in bed at night the anxiety and doubt which you have kept at bay all day suddenly creep in…

-We then wake up fine, a little unsettled maybe, but throw ourselves into work and all our other responsibilities.
-At some point in the day (usually at the gym or some other powerful moment) we will convince ourselves that we are just fine and don’t need a guy to feel complete only to get home and find a wedding invitation on our welcome mat and the stomach-churning begins again!
+You then wake up fine, a little unsettled maybe, but throw yourself into work and all your other responsibilities.
+At some point in the day (usually at the gym or some other powerful moment) you will convince ourselves that you are just fine and don’t need a guy to feel complete only to get home and find a wedding invitation on your welcome mat and the stomach-churning begins again!

 In my work as a coach to single Muslim women a lot of the same fears and anxieties seem to come up over and again in my conversations with my clients.
 So today I have decided to address them directly, openly and honestly and to explore ways to rationally allay those fears so that you can continue to enjoy life and search for a life partner from a place of confidence and contentment rather than fear and insecurity.